Ming-Hsuan Yang

 Ming-Hsuan Yang is a computer scientist, academic, and author.
 He is a professor at the University of California, Merced, and a research scientist at Google DeepMind.

 Yang's work is focused on computer vision, machine learning, artificial intelligence, and robotics.

-He is a fellow of the Institute of Electrical and Electronics Engineers (IEEE), Association for Computing Machinery (ACM), and the Association for the Advancement of Artificial Intelligence (AAAI).
+He is a fellow of the Institute of Electrical and Electronics Engineers (IEEE), Association for Computing Machinery (ACM), Association for the Advancement of Artificial Intelligence (AAAI), and American Association for the Advancement of Science (AAAS).

 Education and career

 Yang received his Ph.D. degree in Computer Science from the University of Illinois at Urbana-Champaign.

 Yang worked as a senior research scientist at the Honda Research Institute in Mountain View, California.
 He joined UC Merced in 2008.
 Since 2018, he has been a research scientist at Google DeepMind.
 He previously chaired the IEEE International Conference on Computer Vision (ICCV) and the Asian Conference on Computer Vision (ACCV).

 Research

 Much of Yang's research has explored intelligent systems such as AI, machine learning, computer vision, and robotics.
 In a paper published in 2013, Yang assessed online object tracking algorithms through large-scale experiments, identifying methods, benchmarking performance, and highlighting key factors influencing tracking accuracy across different scenarios.
 He also presented a graph-based manifold ranking approach for saliency detection, integrating foreground and background cues, and benchmark dataset evaluation.

-Yang has been named a highly cited researcher from 2018 to 2024.
+Yang has been named a highly cited researcher from 2018 to 2025.